VinayakPrakashh/FPGA/RISC_V_RV32I/Readme.md

 ## Circuit Structure
 ![image](https://github.com/user-attachments/assets/39410bcb-6b99-453a-bcd1-a7af8da7775a)

-## Disclaimer:
+> [!NOTE]
-This project is a work in progress and may not yet implement all RISC-V RV32I instructions.
+> This project is a work in progress and may not yet implement all RISC-V RV32I instructions.
 Please refer to the future enhancements section for planned additions.
-## Software Used:Xilinx Vivado version 2023.2
+> Software Used:Xilinx Vivado version 2023.2